How to avoid leaving your shopping deals at the US border

 Returning after 24-48 hours

-- Up to $200 (CAD) is permitted, excluding alcohol and tobacco products.
+- Up to $200 (CAD) is permitted without paying duty and taxes, excluding alcohol and tobacco products, and you must have the goods with you when you cross back into Canada.
 If you buy more than $200 worth of goods, you’ll have to pay duty on all the goods you bring with you.

 Returning after 48 hours or more

-- A maximum of $800 (CAD) is permitted.
-Alcohol, cigarettes and tobacco can be included in this amount, and you can bring either up to 1.5 litres of wine (two 750-ml bottles of wine), 1.14 litres of alcoholic beverages (one large standard bottle of liquor) or up to 8.5 litres of beer or ale (approximately 24 x 355-ml cans or bottles).
+- A maximum of $800 (CAD) is permitted without paying duty and taxes, and you must have the goods with you.
+Alcohol, cigarettes and tobacco can be included in this amount, and you can bring either up to 1.5 litres of wine, 1.14 litres of alcoholic beverages or up to 8.5 litres of beer.
+There are also limitations on tobacco products.

 Tip #3: Protect yourself with travel insurance, even if you’re away for just a day

 Picture this: you go to the US for a couple days and find an incredible deal on a flat screen TV.
-Everything is in your favour until you throw out your back hoisting that big screen into your car.
+Everything is in your favour until you trip on the curb while hoisting that big screen into your car.
 Now you’re in a high-def mess if you need immediate medical help, unless you have travel insurance.

 Plus, some insurance packages, such as BCAA Annual Multi-trip Travel Insurance cover you for any trip (up to a maximum trip length of your choice) outside of BC throughout the year, whether you’re travelling within or outside of Canada.